ankhezar/si.tax.calculator/README.md

   - **30% discount** for the second 12 months.
   - From the 25th month onward, contributions are paid in full, based on the formal income from the previous fiscal year.

+---

 ### Opening an S.P.

+For foreigners it‘s possible only after legally residing in Slovenia for 12 months.
+Rule exclusion is made for holders of Temporary Protection residence permit, whom can open it immediately after getting the Temporary Protection residency status.

 To open a Slovenian Sole Proprietorship, you need the following documents: